QCrypt/website-2021/content/call.md

 |Fri, 20 August 2021| Online registration deadline|
 |23-27 August 2021| QCrypt 2021|

-Subscribe to <a href="https://calendar.google.com/calendar/embed?src=4f9rvlunmmrkpih1ibo11goo64%40group.calendar.google.com&ctz=Europe%2FAmsterdam"  target="_blank">our calendar</a> to stay updated about the official dates and events <a href="https://calendar.google.com/calendar/embed?src=4f9rvlunmmrkpih1ibo11goo64%40group.calendar.google.com&ctz=Europe%2FAmsterdam" target="_blank">here</a>.
+Subscribe to <a href="https://calendar.google.com/calendar/embed?src=4f9rvlunmmrkpih1ibo11goo64%40group.calendar.google.com&ctz=Europe%2FAmsterdam"  target="_blank">our calendar</a> to stay updated about the official dates and events.

 ## Goal of the Conference
 QCRYPT is a conference for students and researchers who work on quantum cryptography, broadly defined.
 We invite research contributions on the possibilities and limitations of quantum methods for secure communication and computation.
 (Research on classical postquantum cryptography is considered to be within scope if it makes innovative use of quantum information concepts.)
 QCRYPT features both experimental and theoretical talks.